Tomas Galvez

-Tomas Kristian Galvez (born 28 January 2005) is a professional footballer who plays as a left-back for club SC Cambuur, on loan from Manchester City.
+Tomas Kristian Galvez (born 28 January 2005) is a professional footballer who plays as a left-back for club Go Ahead Eagles.
 Born in England, he plays for the Finland national team.

 Galvez began his career with Tottenham and made his debut on senior level on 25 August 2024 at the age of 19 in an Austrian Bundesliga match in the ranks of LASK in a match against Austria Wien.

 Club career

 Manchester City

 Galvez is a youth product of Watford and after five years with them moved to the youth academy of Manchester City in 2021.
 He has played for them up to U23 level.
 In July 2022, he signed his first professional contract with the club on a two-year deal.

 Loan to LASK

 On 7 August 2024, Galves joined Austrian Bundesliga club LASK on a season-long loan deal.
 He made his debut on senior club level on 25 August 2024 in an Austrian Bundesliga match at Franz Horr Stadium, Vienna against Austria Wien when he replaced George Bello on 55th minute.